hapax/hapax.github.io/assets/psychology-time.md

 to go forward in time 1 second per second.
 But clearly, this answer is just a tautology about our coordinates!
-If presentism is correct, we can only say that the *things change* but there is no way of measuring how quickly.
+If presentism is correct, we can only say that the *things change* but there is no non-tautological way of saying how quickly.

 ## References